Charlotte Amalie, U.S. Virgin Islands: Early history

-On his second voyage to the New World, Christopher Columbus encountered Native Americans living in the present-day archipelago of the United States Virgin Islands.
-Archaeological records indicate that the islands have been home to native american people groups, including the Taíno, Arawak, Kalinago/Carib, and the Ciboney people.
-Several of them lived in present-day Charlotte Amalie in small fishing communities.
-As was the case in most of the Americas, the native population died relatively quickly from disease when the Europeans settled.
-As the Spanish early focused their energy on Puerto Rico and other Caribbean islands, Saint Thomas remained unprotected for a long time, leaving Charlotte Amalie's sheltered coves to be frequented by pirates, like Blackbeard, as well as mariners and European settlers.
+Archaeological records indicate that the present-day U.S. Virgin Islands have been home to native people groups, including the Taíno, Arawak, Kalinago/Carib, and the Ciboney people.
+Several of these groups lived in present-day Charlotte Amalie in small fishing communities.
+When Christopher Columbus arrived in 1493, during his second voyage to the Americas, the archipelago was still inhabited by Carib, Arawak, Ciboney, and Taíno peoples.
+As was the case in most of the Americas, these native populations died relatively quickly from disease when the Europeans settled.

+While Columbus claimed the present-day U.S. Virgin Islands for Spain, early Spanish settlers were focused more on Puerto Rico and other Caribbean islands.
+As a result, St. Thomas remained unprotected by the Spanish for many years, which left Charlotte Amalie's sheltered coves to be frequented by pirates, like Blackbeard, as well as mariners and other European settlers.

 17th century

 The Danish West India Company chartered Charlotte Amalie in 1671 after King Christian V decided to secure them for plantations.
 As early as in 1672, the Danish government began the construction of Fort Christian on Saint Thomas Harbor in Charlotte Amalie.
 In 1675, the Danes constructed four pubs near the water's edge on the western side of the Fort.
 The Danish government supplied convicts to work the plantations but soon allowed colonists from neighboring islands to settle there, as well as to permit the importation of slaves from Africa.
 In 1680, there were more black African slaves than white European settlers.
-Adjacent Water and Buck Islands served as pasture lands for the City, and Taphus was renamed Charlotte Amalie in 1691 after King Christian V's wife.
+Adjacent Water and Buck Islands served as pasture lands for the town, and Taphus was renamed Charlotte Amalie in 1691 after King Christian V's wife.
 It was the main port of the Virgin Islands Archipelago and was connected to about 50 plantations by one road, which remains the main highway today.